Love Architecture? Love Film? Then you've come to the right place.

-This site is dedicated to the real life buildings which have engaged and inspired as Supporting Cast, yet have largely gone uncredited.
+This site is dedicated to the real life buildings which have engaged and inspired in feature films but have largely gone uncredited.

 2007’s release Fracture, starring Ryan Gosling and Anthony Hopkins didn’t receive many industry accolades.
 Surprising, given the stellar performances and the stylish production.
 Reviewers complained that it should have been better than it was, or that the plot was unoriginal or predictable.
 No matter.
 To those with an interest in the built environment, the casting of Peter Tolkin’s Sherman House made the film infinitely watchable.
 Restrained and elegant, the house provided the perfect crime scene, complicit in the murder of its hostess.

 This film pits the generations against each other.
 An upstart young lawyer (Gosling), against a methodical aeronautical engineer (Hopkins) charged with the murder of his wife.
 For the most part, generation Y comes off inadequate and ill prepared, outplayed by the more experienced party.

 Paul Walker will probably be most often remembered for his association with the Fast & Furious series.
 His popularity grew with the franchise, as did the sophistication of each production.
 Over the years the cars became more high tech, stunts became more elaborate and the plot more extreme but it is the very first release, 2001’s The Fast and The Furious though, that is, for me, the most memorable.
 You guessed it – because it featured a fabulous house.